Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 In the second case two edges have one or several common points in terms of tolerance.

-@image html /user_guides/boolean_operations/images/operations_image006.svg  "Edge/edge interference: common points"
-@image latex /user_guides/boolean_operations/images/operations_image006.svg  "Edge/edge interference: common points"
+@figure{/user_guides/boolean_operations/images/operations_image006.svg, "Edge/edge interference: common points"}

 The result is a new vertex *Vn* with 3D point *Pn* and tolerance value *Tol(Vn)*.